 - Whether the panel can consider its decisions and reach a satisfactory conclusion without this evidence.

-- Our overarching duty to protect the public, and the panel’s duty make a decision that satisfies the overarching objective in a fair and proportionate way.
+- Our overarching duty to protect the public, and the panel’s duty to make a decision that satisfies the overarching objective in a fair and proportionate way.

 - The public interest in the expeditious disposal of the case and the potential inconvenience caused by any delay to the registrant and any witnesses.2

-If after considering all of the above the panel considers that the further evidence is needed help it decide an important issue in the case and will help it make a decision that best protects the public, it should order us to carry out the further investigation.
+If after considering all of the above the panel considers that the further evidence is needed to help it decide an important issue in the case and will help it make a decision that best protects the public, it should order us to carry out the further investigation.

 1 Rule 22 (5) of the Nursing and Midwifery Council (Fitness to Practise) Rules 2004 (‘the Rules’)